zizitizi/nginx-ingress/mysteps.md

-Step 3 - Exposing Services using NGINX Ingress Controller
+Step 3 - Exposing Services using NGINX Ingress Controller with special annotation

 Sample of a host-based service mapping through an ingress controller using the type “Ingress” with special annotation nginx-trial:
 apiVersion: networking.k8s.io/v1